cestbonn/ComfyLLM/README.md

 # ComfyLLM
-This is ComfyUI tools for interactive LLM.
+ComfyUI for interactive LLM.
+This project is under development, contribute if you are interested in!

 # Basic Feature